-These days, you can’t read the headlines without noticing that there are many foreclosed homes around the country.
-Since it is so prevalent, we thought it would be best to offer a brief explanation of how the foreclosure process works.
+During the housing crisis of 2008-2013, you couldn’t read the headlines without noticing that there were many foreclosed homes around the country.
+It's not prevalent in todays, market, but we thought it would be best to offer a brief explanation of how the foreclosure process works in Minnesota.
 First of all, a little clarification.
 “In foreclosure” is the process that leads up to being foreclosed.
-In addition, we are offering an outline of the process, and the actual timeline will vary from bank to bank.
+In addition, we are offering an outline of the process; the actual timeline will vary from bank to bank.